PCV21 Vaccine for Pneumococcal Infections

 The trial does not specify if you need to stop taking your current medications.
 However, you cannot receive any vaccines 4 weeks before or after the study vaccine, except for certain flu vaccines.
 Also, if you are between 2 to 17 years old, you should not have taken antibiotics within 72 hours before the first blood draw.

-Is the PCV21 vaccine safe for humans?
+Is there any evidence suggesting that the PCV21 vaccine is likely to be safe for humans?

 This trial is for healthy infants, toddlers, children, and adolescents aged 7 months to 17 years who were born at full term or preterm but stable.
 Adolescents must agree to use effective contraception or abstain from sexual activity during the study period.
 Consent forms are required.